8KCool/WebRTC-ionic-app/README.md

 ## Developed By

-* Russell Wenban
+* 8KLancer

 ## License

-The MIT License (MIT)

-Copyright (c) 2015 Russell Wenban - Factornine Ltd
+Copyright (c) 2015 8KLancer - Factornine Ltd

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal